 To compete in the global economy, leaders, managers and knowledge workers must understand the organization and the dynamic environment in which it functions.

-Toward that end, the Department of Management supports research and teaching related to understanding the drivers of personal and organizational success.
-Topics of interest include organizational behavior and development, leadership, management of human resources, management consulting, teams, entrepreneurship, and executive behavior.
+Toward that end, the Department of Management at the GW School of Business supports research and teaching related to understanding the drivers of personal and organizational success.
+Topics of interest include organizational behavior and development, leadership, management of human resources, management consulting, teams, entrepreneurship, customer experience management, and executive behavior.
 We embrace the view that management research is best conducted in an inter-disciplinary context.